Is remodeling your home worth it?

 If you pick the right remodels, you can quickly increase the value of your home right before selling.
 Plenty of homeowners do this, and it usually works.

 However, this means remodeling for other people.
 You’re going to be changing something about your home that you might not necessarily enjoy.
 What happens if your plans change and you end up staying in your current home?
 This is a risk you have to consider.

-More than anything else, remodels, renovations and improvements are just another thing to worry about.
+Remodels, renovations, and improvements are just other things to worry about.
 A kitchen renovation not only takes time and money, but you won’t be able to use your kitchen throughout the process.